apexbridge-tech/bugspotter/packages/backend-mock/README.md

 A lightweight mock API server for testing BugSpotter SDK integration during development.
 This is **not** intended for production use.

-For production deployment, use the production-ready API server at `/packages/api` with Supabase integration.
+For production deployment, you'll need to implement your own backend API with proper database integration.

 ## Features